Advice for conference speakers

-I've spent countless hours working on tech conference talks over the past few years.
+I've spent many hours working on tech conference talks over the past few years.
 I've spent even more time than that helping other people refine their talks, everything from startup pitches to lectures on cryptographic research, and after a recent week of conferencing I've decided to write down things I end up saying a lot.

 Here's a condensed form of my usual speaker coaching, in no particular order:

 - Explain who you are!
-I may be at your talk but that doesn't mean I have any idea why I'm listening to you on this topic.
+I may be at your talk but that doesn't mean I have any idea why I'm listening to you about this topic.
 Knowing the context helps with understanding the talk.

 - Your first couple of slides should be an on-ramp rather than criticial starting information.
 Your audience is still checking Twitter after the last talk, and you owe them a fair chance to start paying attention.
 An opening joke serves well here because laughter makes people look up.